its-hmtu/landing-page-viettel/GTM_EVENTS_SETUP.md

 - Check that `window.fbq` exists (check in browser console)
 - Use Meta Pixel Helper extension to debug
 - Verify Pixel ID is correct

+### TikTok Pixel events not tracking

+- Verify TikTok Pixel base code is installed in GTM
+- Check that `window.ttq` exists (check in browser console)
+- Use TikTok Pixel Helper extension to debug
+- Verify TikTok Pixel ID is correct
+- Ensure the pixel is published in TikTok Events Manager

 ---